Friden EC-132 Electronic Calculator

 The exhibit on the Friden 130 goes into great depth as to the development and history of the machine.
 For this reason, the historical aspects of the development won't be detailed in this exhibit.
 Readers interested in the wonderful story of the development of the 130 should visit the Friden 130 exhibit.

-The EC-132 debuted somewhere around mid-1965, somewhere around a year from when the 130 hit the marketplace.
+The EC-132 was introduced to the Friden sales force at the company's annual sales meeting, in a morning session on April 7, 1965.
 Although the 132 provided additional functionality versus the 130, the overall architecture and design of the 132 was fundamentally very similar to the 130.
 The general architecture of the 130 consisted of a series of interconnected counters connected to a magnetostrictive delay line for working register storage, combined with hardwired sequencing logic to control the operation of the machine.
 The basic design was carried over with little change to the 132.
 The main changes to the logic involved modifying the sequence control circuits to implement the square root algorithm.
-Like the 130, the design of the 132 was extremely elegant.
+Like the 130, the design of the 132 was elegant.
 And also like the 130, the genius behind the design was Friden's electronic calculator guru, Robert Ragen.

 The algorithm that Friden used for for calculating square root was implemented mechanically in some of Friden's most advanced electromechanical desktop calculators of the late 1950's, such as the Friden SRQ.
 These mechanical wonders were able to automatically extract square root through an interesting twist on the method used to perform division, utilizing only a bi-directional counter, an accumulator, addition, subtraction, and shifting.
 This same basic method of extracting square roots is well-suited to an electronic implementation, with some twists.
 Other square root methods require more complex math operations such as multiplication and division, which results in much more complicated logic.
 The square root algorithm is based upon the fact that the square of a number n is equal to the sum of n odd numbers beginning at 1.
 As examples, the square of 5 is equal to 1+3+5+7+9 = 25; and the square of 7 is 1+3+5+7+9+11+13 = 49.
 Conversely, the square root of a perfect square is the number of odd numbers in the summation that are added together to match the square.
 The method used in the 132 was patented by Singer as US Patent number 3,526,760.
 For a detailed description of the exact method used, see the document Friden 132 Temporary Service Manual - Square Root Mathematics (PDF, 3.3MB), published August 1, 1965, as part of a prelimiary service manual for the Friden 132 calculator.
 This original Friden document is made possible through the generous donation of Mr. Roger Rueff, whose father was a Friden/Singer/TRW service technician for many years.